tldr-pages/tldr/pages/linux/arch-chroot.md

 > Enhanced `chroot` command for Arch Linux installation.
 > More information: <https://man.archlinux.org/man/arch-chroot.8>.

-- Start interactive shell in a new root directory:
+- Start an interactive shell in a new root directory:

 `arch-chroot {{path/to/new/root}}`

-- Specify user to run as:
+- Specify the user to run as:

 `arch-chroot -u {{user}} {{path/to/new/root}}`